 How ABA Therapy Supports Non-Vocal Children with Autism

 Every child with autism has a unique way of experiencing the world.
 For children with communication barriers they face challenges that can make expressing needs, emotions, and thoughts even harder.
-As parents and caregivers search for effective autism services, many find hope through Applied Behavior Analysis (ABA) therapy — a proven method that supports language development, social skills, and independence.
+As parents and caregivers search for effective autism services, many find hope through Applied Behavior Analysis (ABA) therapy, a proven method that supports language development, social skills, and independence.
+If you’re new to ABA, check out our blog on what ABA therapy is and how it works.

 In this blog, we explore how ABA therapy helps nonvocal children with autism build communication skills, overcome barriers, and thrive by being able to communicate their wants and needs.